 - Nuclear Power is reliable compared to other renewables

-- Although not much waste is produced, the residual radiation so dangerous that it requires very specialist handling for years to come.
+- Although not much waste is produced, some of the residual radiation from the core is dangerous enough to require specialist handling for years to come.

 - Although reliable, a lot of money has to be spent on meeting strict commissioning, operational & decommissioning safety criteria